• Skip to primary navigation

 Peel and slice up the carrots, measure out the rest of the ingredients, and you’re ready to begin whipping up the soup.

-If you’re following a low-carb way of eating, you can eliminate the carrots.
+If you’re following a low-carb way of eating, you can leave out the carrots.

 Only twenty minutes until you’re savoring that wild cod chowder!